ebullient/obsidian-task-collector/README.md

 ## Marking tasks

-When task collector marks a task:
+When Task Collector marks a task:

 1. _(optional)_ Matched text appended by the previous mark will be removed
 2. The task will be marked with the new mark